ariscript/www/content/blog/khoury/index.md

 Khoury's main mission is "CS for everyone".
 It is not "CS should be easy".

-Every course in Khoury should be very possible to pass given appropriate effort from the student, sufficent support from the course staff, and knowledge of prerequisite topics as described by the course listing.
+Every course in Khoury should be very possible to pass given appropriate effort from the student, sufficient support from the course staff, and knowledge of prerequisite topics as described by the course listing.
 This is very much true of the courses I've taken so far: CS 2500, 2510, 2800, and 3500.
 If the course offerings on satellite campuses don't sufficiently prepare students to take